Your Guide To KC Oktoberfest at Crown Center

-If you’ve never played Hammerschlagen, it goes something like this: each player is assigned a nail on a cross-section of a tree trunk.
-A hammer is passed from player to player, with players taking turns swinging at their nail until it is sunk into the wood.
+If you’ve never played Hammerschlagen, it goes something like this: you assign each player a nail on a cross-section of a tree trunk.
+Players pass a hammer from player to player, with players taking turns swinging at their nail until they sink it into the wood.
 The first person to successfully sink their nail wins!
 Depending on the age of those playing, steins of bier or shots of whisky may be given to the loser(s), so start practicing your swing!

 KC Oktoberfest at Crown Center is an all-age, family friendly event.
 Bring the kids along to enjoy Cornhole, arts and crafts, classic carnival games, and more.

 Plus, there’s a Bavarian-style “Best Dressed” competition for the entire family to get involved in.

 What kind of food and drinks are there?

 Come to KC Oktoberfest ready to feast!
 KC Bier Co. will offer a selection of food from its Bierhalle, including German sausages & bratwurst with sauerkraut, Bavarian pretzels and cheese, Bier Cheese Soup, kettle chips, and more.
 Not to mention the flowing fresh German-style bier, including KC Bier Co.’s award-winning Festbier, Helles Lager, Hefeweizen, Pils, and Dunkel.